Charles, Cardinal de Bourbon (born 1523): Fiscal Reform

-Henri again tried to kickstart his program of fiscal reform, pushing through many edicts on the matter to the Chambres des Comptes, Bourbon was given the task of presenting the legislation for registration, something he attempted on 25 June 1586, the edicts interfered with the Parlements through the introduction of a tax on procureurs Pasquier provided a withering assessment of the edicts to Bourbon, and after being informed of the Parlements reaction by the Cardinal, the king was forced to retreat from the tax.
+Henry III again tried to kickstart his program of fiscal reform, pushing through many edicts on the matter to the Cour des Comptes, Bourbon was given the task of presenting the legislation for registration, something he attempted on 25 June 1586, the edicts interfered with the Parlements through the introduction of a tax on procureurs Pasquier provided a withering assessment of the edicts to Bourbon, and after being informed of the Parlements reaction by the Cardinal, the king was forced to retreat from the tax.
 In Champagne, a long running spat between the Duke of Nevers and Guise over who would be governor of Mézières was settled with Nevers' reinstallation of the original governor, Vieuville.
 Guise at last assented to the return of Vieuville, having been assured by Bourbon that Vieuville was his servant, and would not impede their project.
 In May 1587 Catherine again met for negotiations with Guise and Bourbon, who were fighting with the Duke of Bouillon.
 She managed to get them to extend by several weeks a recently declared truce with the duke.
-However she was unable to convince them to hand over Doullens or Le Crotoy which the ligue had seized in Picardie to the regions new governor Nevers.
+However she was unable to convince them to hand over Doullens or Le Crotoy which the League had seized in Picardy, to the region's new governor Nevers.